fbpx

 According to The Maine Organic Farmers and Gardeners Association, the 6 to 10-foot-long spreading bushes known as Nanking cherry (Prunus tomentosa) produce tasty scarlet fruit best used in pies and preserves.
 The cherry blossoms that are only aesthetic do not bear fruit.

-Tall cherry tree with orchard ladder - fruit picking
+tall cherry tree with orchard ladder - fruit picking

 Sweet cherries need a ladder to harvest!